University Housing

 • If needed, a follow-up discussion shall be conducted with the resident.

-• If a temporary relocation is recommended, University Housing will assist the student(s) throughout the relocation.
+• If a temporary relocation is recommended, University Housing will assist the student(s) throughout the relocation process.

 Note: Depending on the nature of the issues identified, a series of follow-up inspections may be necessary.